Toyota Mark X: Sports Plus

 The Sports Plus is a version of the Mark X Sports with a 2.5 L engine, sold in Hong Kong and Macau.
 It includes front and rear spoilers, front fog lamps, gear shift paddles, electronically controlled suspension, leather seat and front seat heater.

 Yellow Label

 Released in September 2014 for the Japanese market only, the Mark X Yellow Label edition is based on the choice of 250G, 250G Four, or 250G "S Package".
-It was offered in special edition Awaken Yellow exterior paint, as well as white, silver, or black regular colors.
+It was offered in special edition Awaken Yellow exterior paint, as well as white, silver, or black regular colours.
 Inside, it features black and yellow seats and door trims.
 It also came with stainless scuff plates with yellow Mark X lettering.